Copying Single Words

 HINT: A hint button is available in the lower-left corner of the screen to auto-fill the first empty space with the correct letter.
 Using the hint will mark the item as incorrect (as it was not answered independently), but may help you complete the written word.

-FOR THE CLINICIAN: Anagramming words can improve writing in those with severe aphasia and agraphia.
-Try offering semantic information about the target word during this treatment to help strengthen associations between graphemic representations and the word meaning.
-For example, you can say, "Tires are round and made of rubber."
-You can also ask the patient to repeat the target word aloud.
-After successfully anagramming the word, you can ask the patient to copy it out 3x in line with the Anagram, Copy, and Recall Treatment (ACRT) approach.
+Anagramming words can help improve written word production in individuals with severe aphasia and agraphia.
+During treatment, consider providing semantic information about the target word to strengthen associations between its meaning and graphemic representation.
+For example, you might say, “Tires are round and made of rubber.”
+You can also ask the patient to repeat the target word aloud to simultaneously reinforce spoken naming (Hashimoto, 2020).
+After the patient successfully anagrams the word, consider having them copy it three times, consistent with the Anagram, Copy, and Recall Treatment (ACRT) approach.

 Selected References: